 Robert Weahkee carved this large owl out of antler.
 It is 4.25 inches tall and $240.
 Next is a bear by Kendric Lawaikete.
 2 inches and $90.
 The onyx used for this bobcat by Loubert and Rosella Soseeah is beautiful.
 2 inches and $75.

 The small shell badger was made by Navajo carver Roy Davis.
-1.5 inches and $24.
+1.5 inches and SOLD.
 A white mouse made of serpentine by Mike Coble Just under 2.5 inches and $45.
 A badger made of spiny oyster shell by Daphne Quam.
 2.5 inches and $48.
 Two googly eyed frogs on a leaf by Jonathan Natewa.
 The leaf is 4 inches long. $60.

 An alabaster mountain lion standing on a carved arrowhead by Melvin Sandoval of San Felipe pueblo.
 3.5 inches long and $200.
 Next is a mother of pearl snake by Andrew Quam.
 3 inches and $50.
 Last is a marble frog with a shell dragonfly on its back by Daisy Natewa.
 1.5 inches and $70.